 11. In the left-hand pane, click Scheduling Rules.
 Using this section, you can define a scheduling rule so that the job runs automatically as needed.
 Typically, organizations want the Active Directory Import task to run regularly so that users are kept in sync.

 Click Add to add a scheduling rule to the job, and then complete the rule as needed based on your desired schedule.
-For more information, see the Scheduler Guide.
 In the following example, this job will run Monday through Friday at 11:00PM.